kly-site updated April 2017

 The references to Asia we have got from the book of P.J.Capelotti: Sea Drift.

-Inevitable such information bring us to think over, if there had been Chinese contact across the Pacific ocean prior to the famous admiral Zheng He who 1421 "discovered the world"
+Inevitable such information bring us to think over, if there had been Chinese contact across the Pacific ocean prior to the famous admiral Zheng He who 1421 "discovered the world".
+We expect that China still keep information as not has been translated and published in the western hemisphere around their admirals voyage then.

 Technical index around five themes: